 The over-the-hand approach was introduced by Frank Ducrot in Mahatma, Vol. 7 No. 7, Jan.
 1904, p.
 77. Drucot's gimmick was made more versatile than the permanently threaded penny by using a suction cup that would allow a ball to be attached and detached when needed.
 Connecting the ball to the cup allowed the performer to flip the ball over the back of the hand where it would hide from view.
 C. H. Tickell later changed the gimmick to a thread anchored to the performer in The Magical Bulletin, Vol. 10 No. 8, Mar.
 1923, p.
 117. This anchored approach would be reinvented several times over the next half century.

-In his book, Cornelius mentions an even earlier handling based on the same method.
+In his book, Cornelius mentions an even earlier handling based on the same idea.
 This was described by T(erje) Nordnes of Norway in Magie, Vol. 21 No. 1, Jan.
 1938, p.
-23.
+23. However, Nordnes publicly gave credit for the vanish to his friend Arthur Sanders, also from Norway.
+The vanish was published again, in the Norwegian journal Magiens Verden, Vol. 2 No. 14 (misnumbered as No. 12), Dec.
+1947, p.
+7, where it is titled “Sanders Mynt-Trick” (Sanders's Coin Trick).

 In MAGIC, Vol. 23 No. 11, July 2014, p.
 36, it is stated that Nordnes was taught this coin vanish by Swedish magician Zandor, who invented it in the 1920s.
-It is also stated that Nordnes published it in a German journal, Der Zauberkunstler in the early 1930s.
+The name is incorrect and probably comes from misinformation published in the Norwegian magic book Mystikk som underholdning, 2000, p.
+36, where Sanders is misspelled Sandor(s).
+It is also reported that Nordnes published the vanish in a German journal, Der Zauberkunstler, in the early 1930s.
 (Cornelius and Pierce mention 1933 as the year of Nordnes's invention or publication of the trick.)
 This citation seems to be an error, as no such journal is known to have been published in Germany during that time.
+The January 1938 issue of the German magazine Magie cited above is what was probably being remembered.
+In any event, credit for this coin vanish using a thread goes to Arthur Sanders.